 “Good Diplomacy is Only Possible when Different Countries Culturally Know Each Other”

-His Excellency Alberto Correia Neto, Ambassador of Angola in Berlin, talks to Berlin GlobalAugust 19th, 2016
+His Excellency Alberto Correia Neto, Former Ambassador of Angola in Berlin, talks to Berlin GlobalAugust 19th, 2016

 Last Friday, the 15th of June, the ICD team had the opportunity to speak with H. E. Alberto Correia Neto, Ambassador of Angola in Berlin.
 We learned more about the Ambassador’s personal career, his views on relations between Angola and Germany and his take on cultural diplomacy.

 You have had a very long and diverse career.
 You have been member of the MPLA both in the secrecy and in power and now, since 2011, the Ambassador of Angola to Germany.
 From these different positions, which have you found to be the most challenging?

 I’ve been here since 2011, after a long military career and after living in three different countries as a diplomat: USA, Brazil, Slovakia and now here.
 I had several challenges throughout my career.
 In the military, I was faced with the biggest challenges.
 I started out as a soldier and went through all the different tanks until obtaining the position as a General.
 That’s why I had the main share of my challenges there.
 To be precise about what my biggest challenges were is complicated, I can only say that life as a military man it was way harder than as a diplomat.

 Angola had 14 years of colonial war and then almost 29 years of civil conflict.
 That means, I come from a country with more than 40 years of war.
 When the war started out, I was only eleven.
 I lived my life completely under the shadow of war.
 That’s why my biggest challenge come from my military career.

 From your previous experience, did you learn anything there that you always keep in mind, perhaps something from your military career?